geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 ---
 # Drawing board
-With broad changes in mind, rough designs were pencilled up or debated around the office whiteboard.
+With broad changes in mind, rough designs were pencilled up and debated around the office whiteboard.
 Hopefully the designer in you enjoys these as much as we did.

 ##### Map and fancy notch thing